About to Lose Your Job? Act Now!

 1. Notify the Agentur für Arbeit Immediately

-As soon as you know that your contract won’t be renewed or you’re at risk of losing your job, it’s crucial to notify the Agentur für Arbeit (Federal Employment Agency) immediately.
-When you notify them, you’ll be registered as a job seeker, which grants you access to essential support and resources, such as unemployment benefits and programs like the AVGS voucher (Aktivierungs- und Vermittlungsgutschein), which can help with career coaching or training.
-This is particularly important because you don’t have to wait until you’re unemployed—you can already act if you’re at risk of losing your job.
+Registration as a job seeker grants you access to essential support and resources, such as unemployment benefits and programs like the AVGS voucher (Aktivierungs- und Vermittlungsgutschein), which can help with career coaching or training.
+You don’t have to wait until you’re unemployed—you can act now if you’re at risk of losing your job.

 2. Open Up Communication with Your Employer

 If you suspect that your job is at risk but don’t yet have proof, the worst thing you can do is avoid the conversation.
-By avoiding the topic, you’re digging your hole even deeper.

 Be proactive and open up communication with your employer and HR.
 Request clarification about your position and ask directly about your future with the company.
 It’s much better to receive the bad news now than later because it gives you extra time to take action.
-Do not create a "maybe it will be okay" illusion for yourself—get the facts and act on facts.
-Do not rely on assumptions; have an honest, heart-to-heart conversation and get the facts.

 Being active in this situation puts you in a better position to negotiate severance or other benefits and plan your next steps.

 Pro Tip: Be polite but direct.
 Getting clear information sooner gives you the advantage of time to make strategic decisions.
-Don’t create a "maybe it will be okay" illusion for yourself—get the facts and act accordingly.

 3. Review Your Employment Rights